XccelerateOrg/FTWD_Web_Day_03/README.md

 (Fill whatever you would like here)

-how to use switch statement properly. bootstrap.
+how to use switch statement properly, bootstrap columns to adapt to screen.